• Project

 Project overview

-Beginning in September 2023, a regional pavement repair project improved and preserved a five-mile stretch of State Route 18 near the Tiger Mountain State Forest.
-The project will sealed cracks between Issaquah-Hobart Road Southeast and just south of Raging River.
-After pausing during the winter, the project will make pavement repairs on 33 ramps at 14 interchanges along Interstate 405 in Tukwila, Kirkland and Bothell, SR 509 in SeaTac, and SR 99/SR 599 in Tukwila, Seattle and Edmonds.
+In September 2023, a second regional project improved and preserved a five-mile stretch of SR 18 near the Tiger Mountain State Forest.
+The project sealed cracks between Issaquah-Hobart Road Southeast and just south of Raging River.
+After pausing during the winter, the project will resume in April and make pavement repairs on 26 ramps at 12 interchanges along I-405 in Tukwila, Kirkland and Bothell, SR 509 in SeaTac, and SR 99/SR 599 in Tukwila and Edmonds.

 Timeline